 Spice Road offers lunch and dinner.
 Reservations are accepted, although we’ve been lucky to get a table without one.
 During busy times, however, it’s probably a good idea to get a reservation.

 Tangierine Cafe, Morocco

-Tangierine Cafe is my favorite quick service spot in Epcot.
-Like Spice Road, it’s located in the Morrocco pavilion.
+Tangierine Cafe is, in my opinion, the best quick service Epcot restaurant.
+Like Spice Road, it’s located in the Morocco pavilion.
 The food is delicious – I love the Shawarma Chicken Platter, while my kids enjoy eating the chicken nuggets.

 Tutto Italia, Italy

 There are two Epcot Italian restaurants within the World Showcase and they offer some of the best food at Epcot.
 I’m a sucker for Italian food, and Tutto Italia is one of my favorite Italian restaurants.
 I recommend ordering the Grande Antipasto Misto, which comes with different Italian delicacies.

 There’s also homemade pasta, fish and more.
 Don’t skip dessert, because they are all absolutely delicious.
 There’s also a great wine menu.